Updated March 2022

 Along with those grill cleaning tips, some preventive measures can save you from dealing with a gunked-up grill.
 Be sure to:

 With proper care, your grill will last longer and your food will taste better.
 The steps above will also save you from having to scrub extra hard the next time you clean.
 With an easier cleaning job, you won’t need any harsh chemicals to clean your grill.

 Certain tools or chemicals may be a bit too harsh for your grill’s surfaces.
 Whether or not these cleaners are harmful depends on how you use them and the type of grill you have.
 Here are some general tips for proper cleaning.

-2. Don’t get cast iron wet: When cleaning cast-iron grates, avoid using soap and water, since that will ruin the seasoning and cause rust.
-Brush the material instead, then re-season with oil.
+2. Don’t get cast iron wet: When cleaning cast iron grates, avoid using soap and water since that will ruin the seasoning and cause rust.
+Brush the material instead and then re-season with vegetable oil.

 3. Avoid specific cleaners: Don’t use oven cleaner on your grill.
 It’s easy to assume an oven cleaner can do double duty here.
 However, the product can damage the exterior of your grill, and some cleaners will also damage nonstick grates.

 4. Do your research: Consult your grill’s manual before breaking out the tools and cleaning solutions.
 The manufacturer knows what’s best for their product, and following their guidelines will help your grill last longer.